 The harness is also an ideal choice for trekking and obstacle racing, as it is equipped with a solid handle and distributes your dog's weight evenly when being lifted.

 Our breathable HexiVent material ensures excellent airflow and keeps your dog comfortable even in warmer temperatures.
 The material also dries quickly and smells less.

 If your dog does not pull much or you don’t want him/her to pull at all, you can look for a so-called half harness where the leash is attached to a point on your dog’s back.
 Some of the hiking and everyday dog harnesses even have a front attachment point for mild anti-pull control, as well as one under the chest for a tracking line.
 There are many styles to choose from within this range.
 Most important is that you find an ergonomic harness that fits your needs.

 If you are looking for a highly versatile, ergonomic and lightweight dog harness the Line harness or Line harness grip, with an additional handle, is a great choice.
 These popular harnesses were developed for tracking with dogs, but they are also suitable for daily walks, hiking and other activities.
 The harnesses have several leash connection points and are very comfortable for your dog to wear.

-If you are looking for a highly adjustable dog harness with a handle, the Ramble harness, Rock harness or Ultra harness is perfect.
+If you are looking for a highly adjustable dog harness with a handle, the Ramble harness or Rock harness is perfect.
 These dog harnesses can be adjusted around both neck and chest, which is great for growing puppies or dogs with a strong build.
-The Ramble harness has extra padding, while Rock harness and Ultra harness are ideal for warm summer days because of the innovative and breathable HexiVent material.
+The Ramble harness has extra padding, while Rock harness is ideal for warm summer days because of the innovative and breathable HexiVent material.
 These harnesses also have three leash connection points.

 The importance of correct size